lasigeBioTM/blah7/README.md

 Sample upload of 2.NER/NEL datasets (in [EN](http://pubannotation.org/projects/ENG_NER_NEL) and [PT](http://pubannotation.org/projects/PT_NER_NEL)) and [3.RE dataset](http://pubannotation.org/projects/ENG_RE) (in EN) to PubAnnotation in collection **LASIGE: Annotating a multilingual COVID-19-related corpus for BLAH7** [here](http://pubannotation.org/collections/LASIGE:%20Annotating%20a%20multilingual%20COVID-19-related%20corpus%20for%20BLAH7).

-The 4.recommender system datasets (in EN and PT) are available on here on GitHub.
+The 4.recommender system datasets (in EN and PT) are available here on GitHub.

 ### Day 3 (20/01/2021)